Aman-Sharmaa/React-Cracker/README.md

 # React Interview Questions & Answers

 > Click :star:if you like the project.
 Pull Request are highly appreciated.
-Follow me [@Aman-Sharma](https://twitter.com/Aman-Sharmaa) for technical updates.
+Follow me [@Aman-Sharma](https://github.com/Aman-Sharmaa) for technical updates.

+For More Interview Question Check [Multigrad.in](https://multigrad.com/)
 ---